Brondesbury Park: Humphry Repton's Brondesbury Park

 Some street names allude to the inclosed private park (garden) dominating the north of the area and notable manorial owners.
 The street named Brondesbury Park leads into Salusbury Road.

 Repton also worked on Wembley Park including what became Wembley Stadium today in the same borough.

 Politics

-The ward returns two councillors to sit on Brent Council.
+The electoral ward of Brondesbury Park returns two councillors to sit on Brent Council.

 After the 2022 council election the two elected councillors are from the Labour Party, Erica Gbajumo and Ryan Hack.

-In the 2006 local elections Brondesbury Park was won by the Liberal Democrats, who climbed from third place in 2002 to take all three seats.
-This was widely attributed to the defection of campaigner Carol Shaw, who left the Conservatives to join the Liberal Democrats shortly before the Brent East by-election in 2003.
-The party retained the seats at the 2010 elections.

-Since the 2010 general election, the ward has formed part of the new seat of Hampstead and Kilburn.
+Since the 2024 general election, the ward has formed part of the re-established seat of Brent East.